lamcnguyen89/Project03_Revature_Webstore/README.md

 ## Project Description

-Pick and PAy is a webstore application
+Pick and Pay is a webstore application

 ## Technologies Used